-- 1. Describe standard positioning terms. - 2.
-Demonstrate proper use of positioning aids. - 3.
-Discuss general procedural considerations for radiographic exams. - 4.
-Identify methods and barriers of communication and describe how each may be used or overcome effectively during patient education. - 5.
-Explain radiographic procedures to patients/family members. - 6.
-Modify directions to patients with various communication problems. - 7.
-Develop an awareness of cultural factors that necessitate adapting standard exam protocols. - 8.
-Adapt general procedural considerations to specific clinical settings. - 9.
-Identify the structures demonstrated on routine radiographic and fluoroscopic images. - 10.
-Adapt radiographic and fluoroscopic procedures for special considerations. - 11.
-Simulate radiographic and fluoroscopic procedures on a person or phantom in a laboratory setting. - 12.
-Evaluate images for positioning, centering, appropriate anatomy and overall image quality. - 13.
-Discuss equipment and supplies necessary to complete basic radiographic and fluoroscopic procedures. - 14.
-Explain the patient preparation necessary for various contrast and special studies. - 15.
-Explain the routine and special positions/projections for all radiographic/fluoroscopic procedures. - 16.
-Explain the purpose for using contrast media. - 17.
-Name the type, dosage and route of administration of contrast media commonly used to perform radiographic contrast and special studies. - 18.
-Describe the general purpose of radiographic and fluoroscopic studies. - 19.
-Apply general radiation safety and protection practices associated with radiographic and fluoroscopic examinations.
+- 1. Identify anatomy on radiographic images - 2.
+Describe an effective image analysis method - 3.
+Summarize the importance of proper positioning - 4.
+Critique images for appropriate technical, procedural and pathologic factors, and employ corrective actions if necessary - 5.
+Differentiate images produced by various modalities - 6.
+Discuss the impact of patient preparation on the resulting radiographic image - 7.
+Describe standard positioning terms - 8.
+Demonstrate proper use of positioning aids - 9.
+Discuss general procedural considerations for radiographic exams - 10.
+Identify methods and barriers of communication and describe how each may be used or overcome effectively during patient education - 11.
+Explain radiographic procedures to patients and family members - 12.
+Modify directions to patients with various communication problems - 13.
+Develop an awareness of cultural factors that necessitate adapting standard exam protocols - 14.
+Adapt general procedural considerations to specific clinical settings - 15.
+Identify the structures demonstrated on routine radiographic and fluoroscopic images - 16.
+Adapt radiographic and fluoroscopic procedures for special considerations - 17.
+Simulate radiographic and fluoroscopic procedures on a person or phantom in a laboratory setting - 18.
+Evaluate images for positioning, centering, appropriate anatomy and overall image quality - 19.
+Discuss equipment and supplies necessary to complete basic radiographic and fluoroscopic procedures - 20.
+Explain the patient preparation necessary for various contrast and special studies - 21.
+Explain the routine and special positions and projections for all radiographic and fluoroscopic procedures - 22.
+Explain the purpose for using contrast media - 23.
+Name the type, dosage and route of administration of contrast media commonly used to perform radiographic contrast and special studies - 24.
+Describe the general purpose of radiographic and fluoroscopic studies - 25.
+Apply general radiation safety and protection practices associated with radiographic and fluoroscopic examinations fluoroscopic, mobile, and tomographic equipment requirements and design.

-Course Number and Name: RGT 1613 Physics of Imaging Equi pment Classification: Associate of Applied Scier nce Degree Requ uirement Description: This course is designed to establish knowledge based in radiographic, fluoroscopic, mobile, and tomographic equipment requirements and design.
 The content will also provide a basic knowledge of quality control.
 Computer applications in the radiologic sciences related to image capture, display, storage, and distribution are presented.
-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 3 45 National Assessment: Components of the ARRT Examination Prerequisite: Instructor Approved